edgedb/rfcs/text/1008-tls-and-alpn.rst

 ``Auth`` entry tells the EdgeDB server which users are allowed to authenticate themselves using a client certificate.

-Then we would need a new config type to store the trusted client certificate fingerprints.
-The idea is to let the CLI generate the client certificates using a local CA, and the CLI tells the server to trust the generated certificates.
+Then the CLI would generate the client certificates using a local CA. As the server knows which root CA certificate to trust, it will be able to verify the authenticity of the client certificates it received through the wire.

 The certificate should contain the authorized database role in CN or an X.509 extension, and that role must match the requested login user